NightStrang6r/UdemySpeedrun/README.md

 ## ☑️ **Installation**

-- Download last version from [releases page](https://github.com/NightStrang6r/UdemySpeedrun/releases).
+- Download latest version from [releases page](https://github.com/NightStrang6r/UdemySpeedrun/releases).
 - Unzip to any folder.
 - In your browser click "Load unpacked package" on Extensions page and set the path to the unpacked folder.